CSCI-2349-F23/ps2/README.md

 * As before, you will practice a few times, and then once you have it down, you can take a video.
 * Feel free in your video to use "sanity-check" commands (e.g., `ls` and `pwd`) that are not specified in the instructions below.
 * It's okay if you make a mistake in your video, but only if it's easy for you to recover from it.
 For example, if you mistype a file name, it's okay -- just keep going.
 On the other hand, if you accidentally delete a file, start over.
+* If it's easier you can do three separate videos